October 27th, 2022

 Technology plays an important role in effective and accurate patient management.
 “When using paper or spreadsheets to program patient visits, there’s a high chance of missing patient appointments,” said Will Franco, Senior Customer Success and Site Adoption Associate at OneStudyTeam.
 “This can cause an immediate protocol deviation, improper distribution of treatment, or further problems down the line.”

-Automation can improve patient management.
+Building automation tools into clinical trial workflows can improve patient management.
 According to IT experts, organizations can use automation tools to save up to 50% of the time they spend completing tasks manually.
 For clinical trial site staff, this translates into more time to spend on direct patient care vs. administrative work.

 Here are a few easy ways site staff can use software to improve patient scheduling in clinical trials.

-Adopt a single technology platform
+Adopt a single technology platform for managing your clinical trial workflow

 "Sites are required to use multiple systems to manage their trials and this is mainly because research technology tends to focus on one type of activity (i.e. source, recruitment, scheduling, etc.),” Franco said.
 “However, there are systems that sites can use as a central digital platform that allows them to manage all of their patients and studies in one place.
 StudyTeam is an example of a patient enrollment management platform that unifies patient recruitment efforts.”